zhangchl007/acme-fitness-store/README.md

 az configure --defaults \
     group=${RESOURCE_GROUP} \
     location=${REGION} \
-    spring-cloud=${SPRING_CLOUD_SERVICE}
+    spring-cloud=${SPRING_APP_SERVICE}
 ```

-### Configure Log Analytics for Azure Spring Cloud
+### Configure Log Analytics for Azure Spring Apps

-Create a Log Analytics Workspace to be used for your Azure Spring Cloud service.
+Create a Log Analytics Workspace to be used for your Azure Spring Apps service.

 > Note: This step can be skipped if using an existing workspace